Brenda Walsh (Beverly Hills, 90210): Season 3

 Season three begins during the summer before Brenda's senior year of high school.
 After the fight between Dylan and Mr. Walsh, Brenda was forbidden from seeing Dylan, but she continues to do so in secret.
-When her parents find out that she's been lying to them, Brenda stands up to them and demands to have her feelings for Dylan taken seriously.
+When her parents find out that she has been lying to them, Brenda stands up to them and demands to have her feelings for Dylan taken seriously.
 She goes so far as to pack up her clothes after the fight and leave home to be with Dylan at his house.
-She is distraught, but is frustrated that she's been forced to hide the most important relationship in her life from her family.
+She is distraught, but is frustrated that she has been forced to hide the most important relationship in her life from her family.
 The cohabitation is more stressful than Brenda realized before moving in, and before long she and Dylan are fighting about everything.

 In an effort to cool things off, Brenda decides to go to Paris for a French immersion program in lieu of Kelly, who has taken her responsibility as a big sister very seriously and decided to stay home.
 Mr. Walsh and Dylan both support Brenda's summer trip to France; Mr. Walsh, as a way to get Brenda away from Dylan, and Dylan as a way to get Brenda's father off his back.
-In Paris, Brenda focuses on exploring the sites and soaking up the French culture, deciding to hold off from calling Dylan so she doesn't get distracted.
+In Paris, Brenda focuses on exploring the sites and soaking up the French culture, deciding to hold off from calling Dylan so she does not get distracted.
 She wants to evolve as a person, and not be directed by the men in her life; her father or Dylan.